ibm-cloud-docs/SecureGateway/securegateway_faq.md

 You can change the location by using the `-p` option when starting the Secure Gateway client.
 See also [Startup Arguments and Options](/docs/SecureGateway?topic=SecureGateway-client-interacting#startup-args).

+For Docker, please run `docker logs <container id>` to get the logs

 ## What are the functional states of Secure Gateway?
 {: #faq-states}